APhotoADay is community.

 What We've Achieved

-- Funded three photographers via the Back Yard Storytelling Grant
+- Funded two photographers via the Back Yard Storytelling Grant

 - Organized a yearly gathering of visual storytellers with GeekFest thought the U.S.